gabrielyiu1998/gabrielyiu1998/README.md

 ## Gabriel Yiu

-ASA candidate.
 I am an Actuarial Science student by training, but I have an interest in computer science.
 My projects from competitions, coursework, or personal interest are uploaded onto this github.

 ### Notable Projects